fullstack-development/web3-roadmap/defi/trading/dex/dex.md

 * What are the main benefits of DEXs?
 * What are the main risks of DEXs?
 * Which cryptocurrencies can be traded on a DEX?
-* Why do DEXes need the liqudity pools?
+* Why do DEXes need the liquidity pools?
 * How do DEXes on AMM work?